Whimsy Stick

 Controlled Trigger Work

-Week 3–4 onward · At distance, below threshold · Flirt pole for reactive dogs present
+Week 3–4 onward · At distance, below threshold · Flirt pole present

-Phase 4 introduces the trigger deliberately — at significant distance, well below threshold, with the flirt pole for reactive dogs available as a redirect tool.
+Phase 4 introduces the trigger deliberately.
+At significant distance, well below threshold, with the flirt pole available as a redirect tool.
 This is not flooding.
-You’re building a conditioned response: trigger appears, dog looks to handler, handler produces flirt pole, dog is rewarded for disengaging.
-This is the culmination of how to use a flirt pole to fix reactivity in real-world conditions.
+You’re building a conditioned response: trigger appears, dog looks to handler, handler produces the flirt pole, dog is rewarded for disengaging.
+This is the protocol applied to real-world conditions.

 • 1

 Find threshold distance.
-Observe the distance at which your dog notices the trigger but hasn’t started the reactive sequence — body stiffens, but no barking or lunging yet.
+Observe the distance at which your dog notices the trigger but hasn’t started the reactive sequence: body stiffens, but no barking or lunging yet.
 Work 30% further away initially.
-Starting too close is the most common mistake when beginning how to use a flirt pole to fix reactivity around live triggers.
+Starting too close is the most common Phase 4 mistake.

 • 2